Next-Generation Sequencing and Single-Cell Technology: What’s the Difference?

 Putting It All Together

-You can probably see where a lot of the overlap comes into play between NGS and single cell technology.
+You can probably see where a lot of the overlap comes into play between next-generation sequencing and single-cell technology.
 Both techniques are sensitive to contamination and, despite the major advances in the field, there is still room for error.
-Thus, single cell and NGS technology both rely on precise, gentle handling.
+Thus, single-cell and NGS technology both rely on precise, gentle handling.

 That’s one more thing they have in common.